For each match you can order your team to use a certain tactic. Each tactic has its advantages, but also disadvantages - so choose carefully.

 How well you master a tactic depends on the tactical skill for that particular tactic.
 This skill is calculated from different players' skills together with an experience bonus for each involved player.

-How effective your tactics are also depends on how good the players on the pitch are.
-The better the players on the pitch, the better tactical rating you need to achieve the same efficiency.
+How effective your tactics are also depends on how good the players on the field are.
+The better the players on the field, the better tactical rating you need to achieve the same efficiency.
 In practice this means you need better tactical levels in higher divisions than what you need in lower divisions.

 Pressing means that your players put pressure on your opponent and focus more on breaking your opponent's attacks than creating their own.
 Pressing could be a good option when you feel inferior and want to keep the score down.